 Your IT team should ensure that every device that accesses your network has sufficient levels of protection in place.
 This includes firewalls, anti-virus software, encryption, and other forms of software protection both on each user’s device and your servers.

-Make certain remote employees are educated on basic security policies such as secure passwords, logging off when away from their devices, and avoiding public Wi-Fi.
-These networks are insecure and can compromise the safety of corporate data.
-You might want to consider opting for a VPN (virtual private network) to ensure a secure channel for telecommuting workers who might want to work from a coffee shop.
+Make certain to educate remote employees on basic security policies.
+This includes things like secure passwords, logging off when away from their devices, and avoiding public WiFi.
+Public WiFi is insecure and can compromise the safety of corporate data.
+Consider using a VPN (virtual private network) to ensure a secure channel for remote workers who like to work from a coffee shop.

-You should also install remote-wipe solutions that enable you to erase the hard drives of any device that’s lost or stolen.
+You should also install remote-wipe solutions.
+This way, you can erase the hard drives of any lost or stolen device.

 Clarify What Expenses You’re Going to Cover

-Remote employees save on gasoline and other costs associated with the daily commute.
-However, they have higher expenses at home such as high speed internet, phone, electricity and other utilities, and office supplies, which may offset the money saved in the car.
+While remote employees save on gasoline and other costs associated with the daily commute, they have higher expenses at home.
+High speed internet, phone, electricity and other utilities, and office supplies may offset the money they save in mileage.

 You may want to establish a virtual employee allowance or reimbursement for these things.
 Your business definitely should pay for or provide for free any software you require of them for security or productivity reasons.
 Be sure to clarify in writing all expenses and limits you’ll provide to remote workers.